qpdf/qpdf/manual/qdf.rst

 arguments.
 It reads a possibly edited QDF file from standard input and writes a repaired file to standard output.

+For another way to work with PDF files in an editor, see :ref:`json`.
+Using qpdf JSON format allows you to edit the PDF file semantically without having to be concerned about PDF syntax.
+However, QDF files are actually valid PDF files, so the feedback cycle may be faster if previewing with a PDF reader.
+Also, since QDF files are valid PDF, you can experiment with all aspects of the PDF file, including syntax.

 The following attributes characterize a QDF file:

 - All objects appear in numerical order in the PDF file, including when